Frank Pace (TV producer): Television

 Pace has more than 700 episodes of network television to his credit.
 He has produced 16 television pilots, of which 12 were ordered as series and five were sold into syndication.
 His Warner Brother TV credits include George Lopez, Suddenly Susan, For Your Love, Murphy Brown and Head of the Class.
 He also served as Co-Executive Producer on the TV Series, Shake it Up! and Co-Executive Producer on Girl Meets World, for which he was nominated for an Emmy in 2014, 2015 and 2016.
 Previously, Pace received an Emmy nomination for "Outstanding Comedy Series" (Murphy Brown), in 1988.
 Pace also produced the NBC movie Babe Ruth (1991) starring Stephen Lang, the HBO Live Special George Lopez – America's Mexican, and the Warner Brothers Premier feature film, Mr. Troop Mom, as well as the movie Shake It Up: Made In Japan.
 In 2017, he produced the documentary Jacksonville WHO? which starred Emmy award winner Jay Thomas and NBA Hall of Famer Artis Gilmore.
-In 2018/9 he produced the revival of Murphy Brown on CBS.
+In 2018 to 2019 he produced the revival of Murphy Brown on CBS.
 He is currently a Production Executive at Warner Bros TV.
 He also is the Executive Producer and co-host of the weekly video podcast, A Mic A Mook and A Mic with Billy O’Connor.
 And is a member of Directors Guild of America and Academy of Television Arts & Sciences.